-Speech intelligibility in realistic virtual sound environments
+Speech & background levels in a realistic sound environment

 The use of realistic yet controlled sound scenarios for the evaluation of hearing-aid algorithms in a virtual sound environment (VSE) has the potential to positively impact the auditory quality of life of many hearing-impaired (HI) users.
 To do this in an ecologically valid way, these critical sound scenarios (CSS) need to be selected based on acoustic scenes that hearing-aid users experience as important through their difficulty and occurrence.